Zhanar Aitzhanova: Early life and professional experience

 She was born on 9 May 1965 on a sovkhoz in the South Kazakhstan Region of the Kazakh SSR.
 In 1982, at the age of 17, she enrolled in the Kazakh State University, graduating in 1988 with a diploma in History and the English Language.
 In 1989, she began her post-graduate research program at Moscow State University.
 In the early 90s, she continued her studies at the Charles University and the Central European University in Prague.
-From 1996-1997, she worked in the Executive Program in Economics and Public Finance at the Joint Vienna Institute.
-She earned her masters in 2003 from the Harvard Kennedy School of Government.
+From 1996 to 1997, she worked in the Executive Program in Economics and Public Finance at the Joint Vienna Institute.
+She earned her master's degree in 2003 from the Harvard Kennedy School of Government.

 Diplomatic and political career

-From 1998-1999, he was the UNDP Assistant Resident Representative in Mongolia.
+From 1998 to 1999, she was the UNDP Assistant Resident Representative in Mongolia.
 In 2003, she became Deputy Minister of Industry and Trade, and in 2005, she became Special Representative of Kazakhstan at the World Trade Organization Accession Negotiations.
 From 2010 to 2016, she was Minister of Economic Development and Trade as well as Minister of Economic Integration.
 From June 2016 to September 2019, she served as Ambassador to the Swiss Confederation.
 In May 2017, she picked up the role of Kazakh envoy to the Vatican and to the Principality of Liechtenstein concurrently.
 Since June 2016, she has been the Permanent Representative to the United Nations Office and other International Organizations in Geneva.